jbock-java/mkefivardata/README.md

 * [efitools upstream](https://web.git.kernel.org/pub/scm/linux/kernel/git/jejb/efitools.git/) is unmaintained
 * sbctl can generate keys and sign, but [efi-updatevar is still needed](https://github.com/Foxboron/sbctl/issues/434)

 The upstream efi-updatevar was modified so that it doesn't write to the efivars filesystem directly, but converts the "auth" files to intermediate "vardata" files instead.

-These vardata files can simply be copied onto the target machine's efivarfs.
+It is safe to copy the vardata files onto an untrusted machine as they do not contain the private key.
+To enroll the secureboot keys they contain, simply copy the vardata files to the appropriate file in the efivars filesystem.

 ### dependencies